inmanta/inmanta-core/docs/dashboard/dashboard.rst

    Adding a new project

-Once create is pressed, you are immidiatly taken to the "Create a new Environment" sctreen.
+Once create is pressed, you are immediately taken to the "Create a new Environment" screen.
 This will help you set up your first environment.
 Pressing cancel will leave the project empty.